2020–21 United States Senate election in Georgia: Results

+By congressional district

+Perdue won eight of 14 congressional districts in the general election.

 Runoff

 The runoff election between Perdue and Ossoff was on January 5, 2021, alongside the special election for the Georgia U.S. Senate seat held by Republican Kelly Loeffler.

 Following the 2020 Senate elections, Republicans held 50 Senate seats and the Democratic caucus 48.
 Since Democrats won both Georgia runoffs, their caucus gained control of the Senate, as the resultant 50–50 tie is broken by Democratic vice president Kamala Harris.
 If the Democrats had lost either race, Republicans would have retained control of the Senate.
 The high political stakes caused the races to attract significant nationwide attention.
 These elections are the third and fourth Senate runoff elections to be held in Georgia since runoffs were first mandated in 1964, following runoffs in 1992 and 2008.
 It is also the third time that both of Georgia's Senate seats have been up for election at the same time, following double-barrel elections in 1914 and 1932.

 The deadline for registration for the runoff election was December 7, 2020.
 Absentee ballots for the runoff election were sent out beginning on November 18, and in-person voting began on December 14.
 Ossoff's runoff campaign largely focused around accusing Perdue of corruption as well as aggressively courting Black voters in an attempt to drive up turnout, while Perdue characterised Ossoff as a socialist and accused him of having ties to the People's Republic of China.
 Perdue's campaign was hampered by his refusal to state that Joe Biden had won that year's presidential election, which made it exceedingly difficult for him to argue that an Ossoff victory would create a Democratic trifecta.